Syzen4869/Syzen4869/README.md

 ---

 ### :man_technologist: About Me :
 - :telescope: Currently learning about Front-end Web development.
-Will planning to become a full-stack dev in the future and creating my own business/company.
+Will planning to become a full-stack dev in the future (or maybe becoming a blockchain dev ?) and creating my own business/company.

-- :zap: I have a huge interests in coding/programming and business in general.
+- :zap: I have a huge interests in coding/programming, business and crypto in general.

 - :mailbox: Contact me: [![Gmail Badge](https://img.shields.io/badge/G-Mail-red?logo=email&logoColor=white&style=for-the-badge)](mailto:leminh11899@gmail.com)
 ---